 The topic of Trigonometric Functions involves the study of periodic functions in geometric, algebraic, numerical and graphical representations.
-A knowledge of trigonometric functions enables the solving of practical problems involving the manipulation of trigonometric expressions to model the behaviour of naturally occurring periodic phenomena such as waves and signals and to predict future outcomes.
-The study of trigonometric functions is important in developing students’ understanding of periodic functions.
+A knowledge of trigonometric functions enables solving practical problems involving the manipulation of trigonometric expressions to model the behaviour of naturally occurring periodic phenomena such as waves and signals and to predict future outcomes.
+Studying trigonometric functions is important in developing students’ understanding of periodic functions.
 Utilising the properties of periodic functions, mathematical models have been developed that describe the behaviour of many naturally occurring periodic phenomena, such as vibrations or waves, as well as oscillatory behaviour found in pendulums, electric currents and radio signals.

-The topic of Statistical Analysis involves the exploration, display, analysis and interpretation of data to identify and communicate key information.
+Statistical Analysis involves the exploration, display, analysis and interpretation of data to identify and communicate key information.
 Knowledge of statistical analysis enables careful interpretation of situations and an awareness of the contributing factors when presented with information by third parties, including its possible misrepresentation.
-The study of statistical analysis is important in developing students’ ability to recognise, describe and apply statistical techniques in order to analyse current situations or predict future outcomes.
+The study of statistical analysis is important in developing students’ ability to recognise, describe and apply statistical techniques to analyse current situations or predict future outcomes.
 It also develops an awareness of how conclusions drawn from data can be used to inform decisions made by groups such as scientific investigators, business people and policy-makers.

 source – NSW Education Standards Authority